freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/jupyter-notebook/index.md

 For an in-depth explaination, refer to the official guide
 <a href='https://jupyter.readthedocs.io/en/latest/install.html'> here.</a>

 Jupyter notebooks automatically come with the distribution.
-You'll be able to use notebooks from the default environment.
+You'll be able to use notebooks from the default environment.<br>

-To install Jupyter notebooks in a conda environment: `conda install jupyter notebook`
+To install Jupyter notebooks in a conda environment: `conda install jupyter notebook`<br>
 To install Jupyter notebooks with pip: `pip install jupyter notebook`

 #### More Information: